spatialos/gdk-for-unity/docs/content/get-started/set-up.md

  **Using Visual Studio?**

+You need to install the **.NET Core cross-platform development** and **Game development with Unity** workloads.
+To to this:

-As you install [Visual Studio](https://www.visualstudio.com/downloads/), click on the **Workloads** tab in the Installer.
-If you already have Visual Studio installed, you can find this by clicking the **Modify** option for Visual Studio Community 2017.
+- As you install [Visual Studio](https://www.visualstudio.com/downloads/), click on the **Workloads** tab in the Installer.
+If you already have Visual Studio installed, you can find the **Workloads** tab by opening Visual Studio Installer and, in the Products section, clicking the **Modify** option for Visual Studio 2017.
 If the **Modify** option is not visible, this option may also be found in the drop-down menu that appears when you select the **More** option.

 ![Click Modify to find the Workloads tab.]({{assetRoot}}assets/setup/windows/visualstudioworkloads.png)